 We view the website as the hub of your marketing and lead generation efforts.
-In fact, every other channel – from email to SEO to social media to paid campaigns – should revolve around your website, both in terms of messaging and in terms of driving attention, because the website is the key mechanism in showcasing your B2B tech business to potential clients.
+In fact, every other channel – from email to SEO to social media to paid campaigns – should revolve around your website, both in terms of messaging and in terms of driving attention, because the website is the key mechanism in showcasing your B2B tech business to potential customers and clients.

 Your website’s goals should be to generate relevant traffic and convert visitors into high-value contacts.